Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiUdp.rst

 .. code-block:: c++

     size_t writeImmediately(const uint8_t *buffer, size_t size);

 **Parameters**
 ~~~~~~~~~~~~~~

-buf: a pointer to an array containing the outgoing message
+buf: a pointer to an array containing the outgoing message.

-size: the size of the buffer
+size: the size of the buffer.

 **Returns**
 ~~~~~~~~~~~

-This function returns the byte/ character that will be written to the server or the size of the buffer.
+This function returns the byte / character that will be written to the server or the size of the buffer.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “WiFiUdp.h” must be included to use the class function.
+.. note :: "WiFiUdp.h" must be included to use the class function.

 **WiFiUDP::parsePacket**
 ------------------------